 Monk Fruit Sweetener

 In this recipe, I use monk fruit sweetener rather than a higher-carb sweetener, as the consistency is incredibly close to that of cane sugar and I tend to prefer the taste of it in baked goods rather than stevia.
 Monk fruit sweetener, like that of stevia, contains 0 calories, 0 grams of carbohydrates, and rates at a 0 on the glycemic index, making it a safe option for diabetics.
-For this recipe, I use this monk fruit sweetener.
-(Note: this brand does contain maltodextrin).

 Did you know that a primary ingredient in baking powder is cornstarch?
 Personally, cornstarch is an ingredient that I avoid as it results in adverse reactions.
 If you follow a paleo or grain-free diet, baking powder is a sneaky ingredient that may be causing you digestive, joint, or other issues; this was true for me, at least!